crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 engineers on the team.

-The question is, why would the programmers want the microservices; why would anyone be passionite about something which costs 60% more with no perceivable value?
+The question is, why would the programmers want the microservices; why would anyone be passionite about something which costs 60% more with no perceivable additional value?

 #### Two-pizza teams

-As an aside, the microservices also favors "going fast" and working in small teams.
-If Amazon Retail was successful this way, and this is culturally favored, why should all teams not favor this dogma?
+As an aside, the microservices argument favors "going fast" and working in small teams.
+If Amazon Retail was successful this way why should all teams not favor this dogma?
-This is yet another argument (at Amazon), as to, the question **"why microservices?"**
+This is yet another Amazon argument, as to, the question **"why microservices?"**

-It could be said that this approach to employ the dogma from the success of Retail across all business lines is leading to very demise of Amazon; the adoption of a "best practice", without though any data to support the belief that microservces are better *for the task at hand.*  This is where **cost data** would win the argument but there is no control experiment, therefore, there is no compartive cost data; and the dogma is followed.
+It could be said that employing this dogma from the success of Retail across all business lines is leading to very demise of Amazon; the adoption of a "best practice", without though any data to support the belief that microservces are better *for the task at hand.*

+**Cost data** would win the argument but there is no control experiment, therefore, there is no comparative cost data; and the dogma is followed.

 ## Why the programmers prefer Microservices

 Programmers are introverts.
-And code and the quality of code is relative to the task at hand.
+And code and the quality of code is relative to the task at hand, along with business pressure to deliver.
 Most code can be written and solve a small problem multiple ways.
 In React, you could be using web-hooks, or you could prefer React before WebHooks.
 In Java you could be using Lambda expressions with streams;
 or you might prefer using a collection with a for loop.
 This comes down to mostly taste.
-Except when it does not come down to taste, and is actually important.

 More important than taste is time to market.
 When pressed with a deadline; if your job is on the line, any working code will do.

-I have been in a situation where if we did not release on a current day our team was going to be let go, in a horrific hedge fund where another team had accused us of being incompetent.
-After making our deadline, the other team was let go, which sounds and is unfortunate.
-But they did indeed say we were idiots and that we would never finish; much less in six weeks, but we did.
-While this is an extreme circumstance, any business relies on the programmers being efficient with their time.
-Programmers are one of the most scare resources for any business.
-It takes the large majority of humans ten years professionally to become a strong programmer, and another ten to become an expert.
+Programmers are also one of the most scare resources for any business.
+It takes most people ten years professionally to become a strong programmer, and another ten to become an expert.
 There are not enough working 20+ year hands-on programmers.
 Most move into management long before the 20 year mark.
 This is another symptom of the problem of programming style; and problem of the cost-value of writing code.
 Code can always be better, and a system can always be better.
 Any code can